ember-learn/guides-source/guides/release/routing/query-params.md

 on any of the controllers associated with the `posts` route hierarchy, matching the leaf-most controller with the supplied property name.

-The `<LinkTo>` component takes into account query parameters when determining its "active" state, and will set the class appropriately.
+The `<LinkTo />` component takes into account query parameters when determining its "active" state, and will set the class appropriately.
 The active state is determined by calculating whether the query params end up the same after clicking a link.
 You don't have to supply all of the current,